tubiz/woo-paystack/README.md

 ## Changelog

+### 5.6.4 - September 29, 2020 =
+*   Fix: Use order currency when paying for an order and not the store currency
+*   Fix: Test mode enabled admin notice not displayed properly
+*   Misc: Add payment icon for South Africa

 ### 5.6.3 - July 27, 2020
 *   New: Add support for ZAR as an accepted currency.
 *   New: Add setting to remove "Cancel order & restore cart" button.